kootenpv/yagmail/README.md

 - if not, it must be text.
   e.g. 'Hi Dorika!'

-Note that local files can be html (inline), image (inline), everything else will be attached (if required, I can update to make it decidable by the user).
+Note that local files can be html (inline); everything else will be attached.

 Local files require to have an extension for their content type to be inferred.

-I will see if I can add `python-magic` package an optional dependency to not rely on extension, but for now it will work whenever an extension is present.
+As of version 0.4.94, `raw` and `inline` have been added.

+- `raw` ensures a string will not receive any "magic" (inlining, html, attaching)
+- `inline` will make an image appear in the text.

 ### Feedback